 You more than likely don’t notice your water heater is going bad until you experience cold water coming from your showerhead.
-If you’re aware of these cues, you won’t miss out on steamy showers.
+If you’re aware of these cues, you won’t lose out on steamy showers.

-If you notice these six indicators, the time has arrived to get ahold of the Experts at 303-647-5749.
+If you notice these six indicators, it’s time to get ahold of the Professionals at 303-647-5749.

 - Rusty Water